Lachtan9K/spselit-javascript/02-HelloWorld.md

 ## String

-Simple string as a text of variable length can be written in Javascript in two main ways either via `''` (single quotes) looking like `Hey it is me ...` or `""` (double quotes) looking like `"Hey it is me ..."`.
+Simple string as a text of variable length can be written in Javascript in two main ways either via `''` (single quotes) looking like `'Hey it is me ...'` or `""` (double quotes) looking like `"Hey it is me ..."`.
 They have same meaning and function and both are valid.

 More on this later...